 I must be right.
 Never an aspirin.
 Never injured a day in my life.
 The whole country, the whole world, should be doing my exercises.
 They’d be happier.Joseph Pilates

 Haven’t tried Pilates yet?
-Click here and join me this Saturday for a small group session, and/or you can even download a 20-minute matwork session to take with you wherever and whenever!
+Click here to download a 20-minute matwork session to take with you wherever and whenever!